-While JD indexing is designed to provide the discipline or field with which the content of a document is associated, ST indexing often gives a general sense of the content.
-In this case, the third-ranked ST 'Laboratory Procedure' succinctly conveys a cross-disciplinary slant to the content of this document that would be difficult to express using conventional search terms.
-This can be compared to the actual human MeSH indexing corresponding to this sense, but much more specific (Figure 13).
+While JD indexing is designed to provide the discipline or field with which the content of a document is associated, ST indexing often gives a general sense of the content using high-level categories, namely, the 134 nodes of the UMLS semantic network to which all UMLS concepts have an IS-A relationship.
+In the ST indexing in Figure 12, 'Laboratory Procedure' succinctly conveys a cross-disciplinary slant to the content of the document (Figure 5) that would be difficult to express using conventional search terms.
+This can be compared to the actual human MeSH indexing of this document that corresponds to this sense, but is much more specific (Figure 13).

-MH - Colony Count, Microbial

-MH - Sputum/MICROBIOLOGY

-MH - Tuberculosis, Pulmonary/MICROBIOLOGY
+MH - Colony Count, Microbial MH - Sputum/MICROBIOLOGY MH - Tuberculosis, Pulmonary/MICROBIOLOGY